Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 \item Finally, the following version of \emph{persistence of regularity} holds: if $\rd_{x} \Aini_{i}, \Eini_{i} \in H^{m}_{x}$ for an integer $m \geq 0$, then the corresponding solution given by (1) satisfies

 for every pair $(k_{1}, k_{2})$ of nonnegative integers such that $k_{1} + k_{2} \leq m$. \end{enumerate} \end{theorem}

 The Main Theorem of this paper is a global well-posedness statement, which (in essence) says that the solution given by Theorem \ref{thm:lwp4YM} can be extended globally in time.
-It uses crucially the fact that an admissible initial data set always possesses finite \emph{conserved energy}, which whose precise definition is as follows.
-Given a space-time 2-form $\bfF = F_{\mu \nu}$, we define its \emph{conserved energy} to be
+It uses crucially the fact that an admissible initial data set always possesses finite conserved energy, which was defined in \ref{eq:YMenergy}.

 We are ready to state our Main Theorem. \begin{MainTheorem}[Finite energy global well-posedness] Let $(\Aini_{i}, \Eini_{i})$ be an admissible $H^{1}$ initial data set, and consider the initial value problem (IVP) for \eqref{eq:hyperbolicYM} with $(\Aini_{i}, \Eini_{i})$ as the initial data.
-Note that by admissibility, $(\Aini_{i}, \Eini_{i})$ always possesses finite conserved energy, i.e. $\bfE[\overline{\bfF}] < \infty$.
+Note that by admissibility, $(\Aini_{i}, \Eini_{i})$ always possesses finite conserved energy, i.e., $\bfE[\overline{\bfF}] < \infty$.
 Then the following statements hold.

 \begin{enumerate} \item The admissible solution given by Theorem \ref{thm:lwp4YM} extends globally in time, uniquely as an admissible solution in the temporal gauge $A_{0} = 0$.

 \item Moreover, if $\Aini_{i}$, $\Eini_{i}$ are smooth and $\rd_{x} \Aini_{i}, \Eini_{i} \in H^{m}_{x}$ for an integer $m \geq 0$, then the corresponding solution given by (1) is also smooth and satisfies